Check for up-to-date trail conditions and closures.

 Peyto Lake (Easy alpine hike)

-One of the most stunning places along a road world-renowned for its beauty.
+One of the most stunning places along a road world-renowned for its beauty, the Icefields Parkway (Highway 93N).
 A short walk to an ultimate Rocky Mountain experience.

 Parker Ridge (Hike)